john-sc/py-100-days/README.md

 # py-100-days
+Some code from a Udemy course.
-Udemy course: 100 Days of Code
+100 Days of Code: The Complete Python Pro Bootcamp